01alchemist/TurboScript/README.md

 Super charged typed JavaScript dialect for parallel programming which compiles to WebAssembly

-# :warning: Major redesign is undergoing.
+# :warning: Major re-architecting is undergoing.
 ## Things going to change
 * ### Binaryen as WebAssembly Backend
 * ### Interop with TypeScript/JavaScript (Import well typed TypeScript to TurboScript, will not compile to WASM)